famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 * engaged in daycare / learning activities
 * connecting with other children
 * enjoying other forms of play aside from screens
-* learning and enhjoying themselves while using screens
+* learning and enjoying themselves while using screens
 * engaging in quality forms of screen time

 Keeping in mind CPA's general guidelines for usage, if you are adhering to recommendations as best as you can and answered **"yes"** to most or all of these questions, it is suggested that your child is likely using screens in a healthy and balanced manner!
 Yay!